 Head coach Jon Gruden loves Abram's enthusiasm, but knows it must be tempered some in the future.
 Or, if he's hurt, whenever he plays next.

 "I think he probably got a little bit too reckless at times," Gruden said.
 "He made some great plays, some impact plays and certainly I think some tackles he's got to make for us, he missed, but his debut was pretty good."

 Curtis Riley would be the first reserve up if Abram can't go, with Erik Harris available after that.
-Lamarcus Joyner is an excellent slot cornerback, but he has proven a quality safety and could move back and forth if required.
+Lamarcus Joyner is an excellent slot cornerback, but he has proven to be a quality safety in the past and could move back and forth if required.